raspberrypilearning/solar-system-simulator/en/step_2.md

 --- task ---

-Open the [Solar system starter project](https://trinket.io/python/b5352050e7){:target="_blank"}.
-Trinket will open in another browser tab.
+Open the [Solar system starter project](https://editor.raspberrypi.org/en/projects/solar-system-starter){:target="_blank"}.
+The Raspberry Pi code editor will open in another browser tab.

-If you have a Trinket account, you can click on the **Remix button** to save a copy to your `My Trinkets` library.
+If you have a Raspberry Pi account, you can click on the **Save button** to save a copy to your `Projects` library.

 --- /task ---